High Hill, Texas

 High Hill is an unincorporated community in southwestern Fayette County, Texas, United States.
-It is located on Farm Road 2672, three miles northwest of Schulenburg, Texas.
+It is located on Farm to Market Road 2672, three miles northwest of Schulenburg, Texas.

 History

 The area was originally part of the E. Anderson league and was settled in the 1830s.
-Around the late 1840s German immigrants established several small settlements, Blum Hill, Wursten and Oldenburg.
+During the late 1840s, German immigrants established several small settlements: Blum Hill, Wursten and Oldenburg.
 The Old High Hill Cemetery is located in what was the community of Blum Hill.
 The original part of High Hill was named Blum Hill after Robert Blum (1804–1848), the German political activist who organized the Vaterlandsverein, advocated mass education, freedom of the press, and the right of free assembly.
 He was arrested and executed in Vienna.
 Blum was a tragic victim of Germany's Revolutions of 1848.
-Oldenburg, a second village, named for the German province of Oldenburg, was established about one and one-half miles north of Blum Hill approximately 1860.
+Oldenburg, a second village, named for the German province of Oldenburg, was established about one and one-half miles north of Blum Hill in approximately 1860.
 St. Mary's Catholic Church is located in what was Oldenburg.
 About the same time, the village of Wursten developed between Blum Hill and Oldenburg.
 Apparently it was named after the good sausage that could be purchased there at the Anders Butcher Shop.

 In 1858, the three communities were combined into one and named High Hill.
 The name High Hill came about when someone suggested they choose a "high hill" type of name to remind them of the mountains they left behind in Germany and Austria.